awsdocs/aws-encryption-sdk-docs/doc_source/use-kms-keyring.md

 **Note**
 If you reuse an encryption keyring for decrypting, be sure that the AWS KMS keys in the keyring are identified by their key ARNs\.

 For example, the following AWS KMS keyring includes only the additional key that was used in the encryption keyring\.
+However, instead of referring to the additional key by its alias, `alias/exampleAlias`, the example uses the additional key's key ARN as required by decrypt calls\.

 You can use this keyring to decrypt a message that was encrypted under both the generator key and the additional key, provided that you have permission to use the additional key to decrypt data\.

 ------
 #### [ C ]